kopala-ivrispireli/dict_eng-geo_davit-ghonghadze/README.md

 7. The navigation window will close

-8. On window Dictionaries click buttons:
+8. In the window Dictionaries click buttons:

     Rescan now